fenekku/commandeer/README.md

   the developer as possible
 - No magical variables should be made implicitly available.
 All created variables should be explicitly chosen by the developer.
 - Keep it simple and streamlined.
-Command line parsers can do a lot for you, but I prefer to be in full control.
+Command line parsers can do a lot for you, but I prefer to be in adequate control.

 TODO and Contribution